How to Be an Atheist: Working out the Worldview of a Skeptic, Free for CAPC Members

 Evangelical spaces do a terrible of job of affirming black women as image bearers when the platforms are all white and mostly male.
 Sadly, this dampening of black women within the Kingdom diminishes the beauty and power of the Body.
 Oddly, a fictional superhero story presents a vision for the Church’s flourishing, all members together.

 Ryan Coogler, through his real-life partnership with Ruth Carter (costume designer) and Rachel Morrison (cinematographer) has created a beautiful world where women, particularly black women, are seen in their own right as ezers who help T’Challa reclaim his throne.
-The term ezer is the Hebrew word for woman, meaning “strong warrior.”
-The women in Black Panther are the best representation I’ve seen of God’s intention for His daughters.
+The term ezer is the Hebrew word for helper, but the same word is used to describe God when He goes with the Israelites into battle.
+Black Panther acknowledges women as warriors suitable for all kinds of battles.* The women in Black Panther are the best representation I’ve seen of God’s intention for His daughters.
 It may be a story, but it speaks a truth that’s been long silenced.
 We celebrate Black Panther because inclusion and representation matter; people want to be a part of a world where they see themselves reflected in the story and in leadership.

 This is the world that exists in Wakanda, with black women as partners, as leaders, as innovators, front and center.
 This is the world I long to see, not only on movie screens, but also in real life, especially among God’s people.
 The portrayals of black women and their vital roles to the future flourishing of the Wakandan nation are a lesson for the church.
 A biblical vision of flourishing includes every part of the Body, with every part functioning as it is meant to.
 Just as T’Challa could not thrive without Shuri, Okoye, and Nakia, the Church cannot thrive without the full inclusion of all women, along with their voices and their gifts.
 If the Church is to thrive, space must be made for black women without requiring conformity to any image—except that of Christ.